m1ckey/certsafe/README.md

 # certsafe
-a simple script which watermarks, resizes, and converts images to JPGs which are safe to share
+a simple script which watermarks, resizes, and converts images to JPGs and PDFs which are safe to share

 ## usage